John G. Althouse Middle School

 John G. Althouse Middle School (JGA) is a middle school located in the Etobicoke area of Toronto, Ontario, near the intersection of Lloyd Manor Road and Princess Margaret Boulevard.
-Most graduates of John G. Althouse go to Martingrove Collegiate Institute, Richview Collegiate Institute, or Etobicoke Collegiate Institute for their secondary education.
-Historically, graduates also attended Burnhamthorpe Collegiate Institute.
+Graduates of John G. Althouse mostly go to Martingrove Collegiate Institute, Richview Collegiate Institute, or Etobicoke Collegiate Institute for their secondary education.
+Historically, graduates have also attended Burnhamthorpe Collegiate Institute.

 History

 John G. Althouse Middle School opened on November 4, 1957, to 380 pupils.
 The school is named after Dr. John G. Althouse, who was the Chief Director of Education for the Province of Ontario from 1944 to 1956.

 Academics

 Gifted program

 John G. Althouse has been home to a gifted education program since 1996, when it was transferred to the school from Islington Junior Middle School.

 Music program

 John G. Althouse has a music program in which every student is required to play an instrument, either in band or strings.
 Each February, John G. Althouse students participate in the Kiwanis Music Festival.

 The school organizes the Toronto Summer Music Camp, which takes place at either Albion Hills Outdoor Education Centre or Mono Cliffs Outdoor Education Centre.